Distance-weighted Support Vector Machine: Simulations

 Figure \ref{fig:sensitivity} reports the results.
 In the right panel, we show the classification error for a test data set for different values of $\alpha$.
-It is very clear that in these settings, the performance of DWSVM does not depend on the value of $\alpha$ as all the curves appear horizontal straight lines.
+It is very clear that in these settings (where $C_{svm}=100$), the performance of DWSVM does not depend on the value of $\alpha$ as all the curves appear horizontal straight lines.
+It may be too early to conclude that the performance of DWSVM is independent of $\alpha$ from this observation, since it could be due to the fact that $C_{svm}=100$ happens to be a reasonably good parameter (see the discussion below).
+But it does suggest that the performance is influenced less by the $\alpha$ parameter than by the other parameters.

-In the left panel, we do the same thing for difference values of $C_{svm}$.
+In the left panel, we do the same thing for difference values of $C_{svm}$ given $\alpha=0.5$.
 A similar message can be obtained, although on a restrictive condition: For Example 1, the curves appear to be flat when $C_{svm}>2^5$.
 Thus any value that falls into this range should work reasonable well.
 For Example 2, it can be seen that the optimal $C_{svm}$ is around $2^1$ and $2^2$.
 However, even their performance is not significantly better than those with greater $C_{svm}$.
 Overall, it seems that as long as the value of $C_{svm}$ is not too small, the classification performance would be close to the optimality.
 This is the reason why we fix the value of $\alpha$ and $C_{svm}$ to be 0.5 and 100 respectively in our comparison study conducted in the previous section.
-In general, we recommend such options, although the user are free to tuning the value of $C_{svm}$ if he wishes so.
-We would not recommend to tune the value of $\alpha$ for the sake of computational time.
+The user are free to grid search the values of $C_{svm}$ and $\alpha$ if he/she wishes so, although it seems that the effort for the latter is not worthwhile.